PdoyleC/everyday-life/README.md

 <img src="readmedoc/features/tripslist.png" alt="Trips List">

 - Users can add their items here.
-Users can enter item name, the number that needed and also if the user needs to buy the item or not.
+Users can enter item name, the number thats needed and also if the user needs to buy the item or not.

 <img src="readmedoc/features/triplistadditem.png" alt="Trip List Add Item Page">